 What to do with the HSA

 I’ve only had access to an HSA for a few years, and it represents less than 1% of our portfolio.
-I’ve been saving receipts for healthcare services for a couple years, and I’ve found it rather cumbersome.
+I’ve been saving receipts for healthcare services for a couple of years, and I’ve found it rather cumbersome.
 While I could continue to save, scan, and store receipts for years to come, I am unconvinced it is worth the effort.

-If you end up with a sizable HSA and don’t anticipate using it all for healthcare, the money can be withdrawn for any and all expenses after age 65.
+If you end up with a sizable HSA and don’t anticipate using it all for healthcare, the money can be withdrawn for any expenses after age 65.
 I’m not sure if a rhinestone grill could be successfully argued as a dental orthotic, but once you reach a certain age, you can buy a set with your HSA.
 Keep in mind you will pay income tax on withdrawals not used to pay for eligible healthcare expenses.

 A Couple Caveats on Our Retirement Plan